Maryland Conservation Corps (MCC) - What a Crew Member Does

 Patapsco Valley State Park

-Focus Areas: trail construction and maintenance, animal care and handling, park improvement projects
+Focus Areas: trail construction and maintenance, park improvement projects, environmental education and outreach, animal care

-Focus Areas: trail maintenance and construction, invasive species removal, park improvement projects
+Focus Areas: trail maintenance and construction, chainsaw use, invasive species management and removal, park improvement projects, interpretive programming, carpentry.

 Gunpowder Falls State Park